 I began my process of using repetitive mirrored movements through different martial art disciplines in October of 1998.

 In August 2013 a friend of mine made a video presentation of the progress that I made using the principle of neuroplasticity.
 Other friends have helped me to make video presentations of my progress in each year since 2013.
 Below are links to YouTube presentations of the progress made using repetitive mirrored movements.
-To watch the progress made using the principle of neuroplasticity over the past 5 years, click on the below links.
+To watch the progress made using the principle of neuroplasticity over the past 9 years, click on Start > for each of the demonstrations.

 Below is a link to a powerpoint presentation that I created and am available to present at coming conferences